How to Define and Improve Employee Engagement

 With that perspective, having 34 percent of employees actively engaged is an impressive feat.
 It would seem more employers are taking the time to plan out the employee experience, measure employee satisfaction, and coordinate employee development in their organizations.

 Employee engagement isn’t built in a single day.
 But as you continue to work on engaging employees, you’ll find a wide range of benefits throughout the employee lifecycle—both for the employee and the organization.
-This article will cover employee engagement strategies at every step of the journey, from tips on hiring to finding insights in exit interviews.

 To be a great hire, a new employee needs to align with the organization in several different aspects: